-Progress In 2020: DOH contracted with UW to develop a "training of trainers" in order for clinicians providing buprenorphine training to offer an optional one-hour HCV training for providers.
+Progress In 2021: DOH contracted with UW to develop a "training of trainers" in order for clinicians providing buprenorphine training to offer an optional one-hour HCV training for providers.
 The materials were developed in 2020 and the "training of trainers" and implementation is scheduled for early 2021.
+During February - June 2021, the UW training team conducted 5 trainings for over 60 providers.